-3. Media literacy: the answer against fake news and online hate speech?
+3. Media literacy, the answer to fight against fake news and online hate speech?

-Teachers' opinion regarding students' media literacy for counteracting fake news and online hate speech is quite dispersed over the rating scale, but is predominantly negative.
+Teachers' opinion regarding the student's media literacy for counteracting fake news and online hate speech is quite dispersed over the rating scale, but is predominantly negative.

-Just about 12% of the respondents gave answers in the positive part of the scale meaning - they believe that student's media literacy is sufficient to counteract against fake news and online hate speech.
+Just about 12% of the respondents gave answers in the positive part of the scale meaning - they believe that student's media literacy is sufficient to fight against fake news and online hate speech.
 Even these results should be considered critically, given the way the question was phrased - in particular because the question did not specify if teachers should consider the current state of the media literacy of the students they work with or the student's media literacy in principle.